 - Activities may not be conducted in a manner that violates any federal, state or local law.

-- Activities may not be conducted in a manner or at a time or place that is either incompatible with or unreasonably interferes with the educational, research, service or other legitimate functions of the University.
+- Activities may not be conducted in a manner at a time or in a place that is either incompatible with or unreasonably interferes with the educational, research, business or other legitimate functions of the University.

-- Activities may not be conducted in a manner that violates the rules, regulations, or policies of the University of Southern Indiana including Student Rights and Responsibilities: A Code of Student Behavior (Appendix C, Sections C 10 and 11).
+- Activities may not be conducted in a manner that violates the rules, regulations, or policies of the University of Southern Indiana including Student Rights and Responsibilities: A Code of Student Behavior (Sections 1.2 C. 10 and C.11).

 - Activities may not be conducted in a manner that violates applicable fire or safety regulations.